mainettis/darksun/docs/workflow.md

 ## Cleaning up Your Workspace

 Now that you've done your work and unpacked it back to your repository, you can clean up your workspace.
-This step is never strictly necessary, but it doesn clean up some files to ensure you're not accidentally using old files in your work.
-Also, it reduces some of the prompting you will see when using Nasher commands.
+This step is never strictly necessary, but it does clean up some files to ensure you're not accidentally using old files in your work.
+Also, it reduces some of the prompting you will see when using nasher commands.

 1. Delete the module file and the module working directory in your modules folder.
 2. Delete the module file, if you haven't already, in your local repository folder.